W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/iii-love-without-conflict/index.md

 :::

-3. It is surely apparent by now why the ego regards spirit as its ‘enemy’.
+3. It is surely apparent by now why the ego regards spirit as its “enemy’.
 ²The ego arose from the separation, and its continued existence depends on your continuing belief in the separation.
 ³The ego must offer you some sort of reward for maintaining this belief.
 ⁴All it can offer is a sense of temporary existence, which begins with its own beginning and ends with its own ending.